devontyr/PuzzleSolver/README.md

 At any point after the first image is opened, you can click the **Process** button.
 This is the key step where our algorithm analyzes all the loaded images.

 Upon processing, a new **QGraphicsView** will open, displaying each puzzle piece as an independent, movable, and rotatable element.
 This interactive view allows you to freely manipulate the pieces to solve the puzzle.

+### Resetting the Application
+At any point, the **Reset** button can be clicked to return the application to its initial state, as if it had just been opened.
+This clears all loaded images and resets the interface.